tamccullough88/Bid_By_Weather/ReadMe.md

 2. Click **Tools & Settings > Scripts**.
 3. Click the **+** button to create a new script.
 4. Copy and paste the contents of `Weather_Based_Bidding_Script.js`.
-5. Replace `SHEET_URL` with the URL of your Google Sheet.
+5. Replace `SHEET_URL` with the URL of your copied Google Sheet.
 6. Save and authorize the script.
 7. Click **Run** to execute it.